babelcodes/python/README.md

 ## Machine Learning

-The main motivation to (re)learn Python now (according to other important topics I have to learn to too) is the fact that it is widely used for Machine Learning (that I am learning too).
+The main motivation to (re)learn Python now is the fact that it is widely used for Machine Learning.

 I think one of the reasons for that, one of the strength of Python is the collections: see below.